-WilmU Librarians are available to help you with your research needs, in-person and online.
-Library instruction and research consultations are available by Zoom web conference and by phone.
+WilmU Librarians are available to help you with your research needs.
+Library instruction and research consultations are available by Zoom web conference, in person and by phone.
 You can Chat with one of the library staff or send an email for a quick question.
 If you have a more in-depth research need, please complete the consultation request form linked below.

 View videos and tutorials on research and using the library databases.